sponnet/peepin/README.md

 The parser then does whatever he wants with the data.
 Currently the implemented parsers use a local 'leveldb' database to store some of its info for easiers lookups later.

+If you want to help implement parsers, there's some info and ideas in this `epic` https://github.com/sponnet/peepin/issues/2

 # Analysis of the Peepeth functions

 ## User functions that change state with IPFS data